ewanmct/COVID-care-homes/README.txt

 #       RANDOMISED_Care_Home_7DayAverageCases_NHS_Lothian.csv and RANDOMISED_Care_Home_WeeklyDeaths_NHS_Lothian
 #       to create the RData files used to make our figures in the manuscript.
 #
-# 	These correct RData files are included in the zip file if you wish to create the figures from the
+# 	These correct RData files are included in the zip file if you wish to plot the figures from the
 # 	actual manuscript.
 Have all files from the zip file in the same directory, then run the following
 # 	scripts to output the figures
 #